 - Use the three icons to highlight results that’ll come from using your recommendations.

-Or go for something more graphic with this case study template:
+Or create a more graphic recommendation report with this case study template:

 Design Pro Tip: Brand your consulting report template in one go with our My Brand Kit tool.
-Click the green button and enter the editor.
+Click the green button and enter the editor (see image below).
 Open the “My Brand Kit” tab.
-We’ll pull you (or your client’s) brand colors from any website.
+The tool will pull your (or your client’s) brand colors from any website.
 Or you can set the colors manually.
-Click once to apply this color palette to the entire report.
+Click once to apply this color palette to the entire recommendation report.
 No design experience required!

-Consultants can use business case studies to promote how they helped past clients scale their marketing efforts.
+Consultants can use business case studies to promote how they helped past clients scale their marketing, growth or other efforts.

-It shows the benefit they’ll get from hiring an independent consultant.
+A business case study educates potential clients.
+It also shows the benefit they’ll get from hiring an independent consultant.

-As a result, case studies help convert potential clients to new projects.
+As a result, a business case study helps convert potential clients to new projects.

 Here are 2 uses for business case studies: